antz29/node-configr/README.md

 To create environment specific overrides you create sub directories, for each environment, and place the configuration files in the there for each environment.
-For example, you start off with a config dir, and in there you have 'general.json' and 'db.json' files.
+For example, you start off with a config dir, and in there you have 'general.js' and 'db.js' files.
 See below

-    // general.json
+    // general.js
-    {
+    module.exports.config = {
         "app_name" : "test_app",
         "hawtness" : "extreme"
     }

-    // db.json
+    // db.js
-    {
+    module.exports.config = {
         "host" : "127.0.0.1",
         "user" : "myuser",
         "pass" : "mypass",